kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 OCN applications are expected to be IP based end stations.
 (MPLS DetNet will not apply).
 It is also reasonable to assume that the applications are IPv6 capable; therefore, Ipv6 extension headers can be used to request network services inband.
-With an IPv4 based data plane, the encapsulations could potentially be over UDP; however, that is not the focus of this document.
+With an IPv4 data plane, the encapsulations could potentially be over UDP; however, that is not the focus of this document.
 This document specifically deals with HBH IP6 extension headers mechanisms to interface with a Deterministic Network.

 The end system network requirement is expressed as 'OCN flow QoS'.
 Each packet carries its own unique OCN-QoS.
 The metadata to be transmitted to DetNet are: